-Ever since the Covid-19 pandemic first hit, millions of employees have been accessing their company’s data from remote locations, more often than not using unsecured internet access.
+Ever since the lockdown, millions of employees have been accessing their company’s data from remote locations, more often than not using unsecured internet access.

 As a direct result, it has provided hackers with a golden opportunity to gain access to corporate accounts and data.
 This has been borne out by security researchers at Check Point who reported that as hackers continue to take advantage of mass remote working, ransomware attacks in the UK increased by 80% in the third quarter of 2020.